 - Hemostasis: Platelets are essential for formation of the platelet plug in primary hemostasis.
 With endothelial injury, platelets stick via specific receptors to extracellular matrix proteins (collagen), both directly and via von Willebrand factor.
 Once bound, they activate, release granule contents (including the platelet activator, ADP), generate more platelet activators through membrane phospholipid metabolism (thromboxane A2), and flip their membranes, exposing more negatively charged phospholipids, such as phosphatidylserine, which serves as a binding site for coagulation factors and accelerator of their activity.
 Thus, platelets also provide as structural and functional role in secondary hemostasis, or thrombin generation.
 For more on this, check out the hemostasis section.

-- Vascular integrity: It is now known that trophic factors released by platelets, including vascular endothelial growth factor-A, are important for maintaining adherens junctions between endothelial cells, creating a tight seal between endothelial cells, i.e. barrier function.
+- Vascular integrity: It is now known that trophic factors released by platelets, including vascular endothelial growth factor-A and sphingosine-1-phosphate, and platelet adhesion receptors (glycoprotein GPVI) are important for maintaining adherens junctions between endothelial cells, creating a tight seal between endothelial cells, i.e. barrier function.
 These platelet-derived factors also promote endothelial survival and are important for angiogenesis.
-Changes in this barrier function result in vascular permeability and minute hemorrhages (petechiae).
+Changes in this barrier function result in vascular permeability and minute hemorrhages (petechiae), although the permeability is limited to proteins of low molecular weight (<50 kd) and is not universal to all vessel beds.
 It is thought that there is always a continual low-level activation of platelets occurring (with release of stored or preformed trophic proteins) as they traverse the circulation and are exposed to the shear forces of blood.
 This vascular integrity function requires a critical number of platelets, so that in severe thrombocytopenia (<10-20,000/μL) vessels become leaky (without prior injury but also under conditions of localized tissue inflammation [Goerge et al 2008]), resulting in pinpoint hemorrhages and mucosal bleeds.
-Similar defects in vascular integrity occur in human patients treated with platelet inhibitors, such as aspirin and clopidogrel (see Nachman and Rafii review, 2008).
+Similar defects in vascular integrity occur in human patients treated with platelet inhibitors, such as aspirin and clopidogrel (see Nachman and Rafii review, 2008 and Ho-Tin-Noé et al commentary, 2021).
 A study in mice shows that platelet accumulation at a site of injury (in this case, induced by laser light in the cremaster muscle) is essential to stop vascular leakage of protein and this requires ADP release from platelets (Welsh et al 2016).

 - Immune cells: Platelets have newly discovered roles as innate immune cells.
 Studies have shown that platelets can phagocytize and kill infectious agents, such as Plasmodium (McMorran et al 2012) and bacteria (Nagasawa et al 2014).
 They can also modulate the immune response to infectious agents, such as fungi and, potentially, viruses (see reviews by Chabert et al 2015, Netea et al 2015).